lfg57/markdown-reference/Markdown Extended Syntax.md

 <br>

-The following example illustrates how different elements can be inserted into the same list, while preserving its continuity.
+Different elements can be inserted into the same list, while preserving its continuity.

+**🅴**

 1. **First item** (no block)